croh92/Button/README.md

 7. Sign in using your twitter credentials
 8. Search for tweets using the search bar and the filtering methods in the pull down
 	- Please make sure that the format of the search text in the box is the same as the format in the examples.
+	- For the date filter option, you will be returned all tweets containing a certain keyword after the date/time entered.
+		-Format: 'keyword since:MM-DD-YYYY-hh-mm-ss'

 Please e-mail me at croh92@gmail.com if you have any questions!